Fonta1n3/Tor-Connect/README.md

 - Quitting the app quits the Tor process and your hidden services will not be reachable.

 ## TODO
+- Find out how low we can go on the minimum supported OS version.
 - App Store release.
-- More fine grained controls for advanced users (run a relay?).
+- More fine grained controls for advanced users (custom rpcports).
 - Full custom torrc into a UI.
 - Fine grained control over hidden services.
 - Show live log.